smmor3/Agile2020-SocialMedia-WalkingRoutes/README.md

 Aforementioned, we have implemented walking route compuataion using Orienteering problem appproach and used the score populariy matrix for computed weighted route.

-This research presents the use of socail media for developing context-aware walking routes adjusted to user's interest.
+This research presents the use of social media for developing context-aware walking routes adjusted to user's interest.
 The classification between tourists and locals allow to decide how to trade the one off against the other.